Making My College DecisionKate Gallop

-Surely our students need to be plugging along that well-trodden path — high school, college, high-flying job — and hiring managers hate to see any detours.
+Surely our students need to be trudging along that well-defined path — high school, college, high-flying job — and hiring managers hate to see any detours.

 Maybe not.
 My own grant-funded gap year gave me the opportunity to do a comparative research study on women’s rights in England and France.
 I interviewed ordinary people in two cities, on the street and in their homes.
 I lived with host families, visited rural communities with the local priest for seven course Sunday lunches (I dream today of all that wine and fois gras that I then took so totally for granted!).
 I DJ'ed for a French community radio station, designed and made my own funky clothes, and navigated buses, trains and airports across Europe.